 Someone messaged me the other day and told me about the first Jamaican roti shop in Harlesden - the question is, will it last another generation?
 For a lot of these businesses that’s a question that looms over them.
 A lot of people don’t realise that whole families have been involved in these businesses for generations.
 I think it’s important that people become aware that these businesses are there and that against the odds they have managed to survive and that if we want those businesses we need to support and appreciate them.

 How do you want to document the shops?

 I’m hoping that the establishments themselves will want to host exhibitions and show the photos and maybe some archival material about the shop’s past.
-That’s still a bit of a vague and recent thought - we’ll have to see how that can work but I want it to be exhibited physically, not just on instagram.
+That’s still a bit vague and a recent thought - we’ll have to see how that can work but I want it to be exhibited physically, not just on Instagram.
 I hope they can see that it’s a way for them to connect and bring more people to them.

 What is it that is so special about these places?

 It’s what makes this feel like home.
 Maybe it’s because we live in such a fast-paced world.
 It’s things like this that make you feel a bit grounded.
 That’s why people follow their hairdressers all over town!